phoenix-rtos/phoenix-rtos-doc/libc/functions/f/freopen.part-impl.md

 The `freopen()` function shall fail if:

-* `EACCES` - Search permission is denied on a component of the path prefix, or the file exists and the permissions specified by _mode_ are denied, or the file does not exist and write permission is denied for the parent directory of the file to be created.
+* `EACCES` - Search permission is denied on a component of the path prefix, or the file exists, and the permissions specified by _mode_ are denied, or the file does not exist and write permission is denied for the parent directory of the file to be created.